shivam091/unit_measurements/README.md

 ## Advantages

-1. Provides easy conversion between units.
+1. It provides easy conversion between units.
-2. Built in support for various [unit groups](units.md).
+2. It is lightweight and easily extensible to include other units and conversions.
-3. Lightweight and easily extensible to include other units and conversions.
+2. It has built in support for various [unit groups](units.md).
-4. Can convert `complex`, `rational`, `fractions`, `exponents`, `scientific notations`, and `ratios`.
+4. It can convert `complex`, `fractional`, `mixed fractional`, `scientific` numbers, and `ratios`.

 ## Disclaimer